 In 2015 I came to the conclusion the best remedy would be to devote more time to yoga, and I decided to to study the ancient practice at a very high level.
 I undertook a 2-year 500 hour advanced teacher training course with Devon school of yoga.
 The course completely transformed me as a person - for the better.
 Yoga became a way of life.
-During the 2 years my brain body and soul were nourished and rebalanced.
+During the 2 years my mind body and soul were nourished and re-balanced.

 I haven't looked back as I love sharing my passion for yoga with others.
 My life is also going the way it was intended, the path reset.
 I am in the moment, and spending well earned quality time with the ones I love.
+I now have control of my life teaching something I have a great passion and real life experience as how yoga can work.
+I now make the rules, and love spending time where I live in Cornwall, in nature, on the beaches, loving life everyday..

 Its common to feel out of control.
 We try and do it all as thats what society dictates to us, and we either lash-out when we reach boiling point; or we might find an aerobic release through sport, or we just curl up in a ball and sleep.